What is the Definition of Tax on Bonds UK?

 Before we discuss the chargeable events, let’s discuss the different types of bonds in the United Kingdom!

-What Are the Different Types of Bonds in the UK?
+What are the Different Types of Bonds in the UK?

 1. Gilts or UK Government Bonds

-2. Undated or perpetual Gilts
+2. Updated or perpetual Gilts

 3. Indexed Linked Gilts